mattburt36/WEB601-A2/README.md

 The web app server-side allows admin to maintain their records in SQL.
 The web app server side should support the basic CRUD (Create, Read, Update and Delete) operations to the database table.

+Please find the work completed for API calls to the database under the "routes" folder and the database under the "SQL" folder.